urness/CS167Fall2025/Notebook3.md

 ## What you need to do:
 1. Put your name at the top of your .ipynb file.
-2. Download `Car_Price_Prediction.csv` from the blackboard website, and create a subset of the data that consists of the numeric features `['Engine Size', 'Mileage', 'Year']` along with "Price", the target feature.
+2. Download `Car_Price_Prediction.csv` from the blackboard website, and create a subset of the data that consists of the numeric features `['Engine Size', 'Mileage', 'Year', "Price"]` with `"Price"` being the target feature.
 Prepare the data and kNN functions in the following ways:
     - Clean the data.
 Are there any missing data?
 Use a text field to describe what you decided to do to clean the data and why.
     - Don't forget that you are doing regression -- pay attention to what you may need to change in the implementation of kNN to make this do *regression* rather than *classification*.
 3. Use the approximately 20% of a shuffled set as testing data.